Oneday1999/CMPT276/README.md

 enhancing their decision-making process.
 With a blend of user-centric design and analytical prowess, this application is poised to be an indispensable asset for those seeking clarity in their financial landscape.

+**Customer:**
+Whether you're a budget-conscious student, a diligent professional, or a family-focused homeowner, AccountAble will give your financial needs.
+It provides a user-friendly platform for recording expenses, income, savings, investment and stocks, enabling you to stay organized, make informed decisions to secure your financial future.
+Say goodbye to financial stress and hello to financial empowerment.

+**Competitive Analysis:**
+Firstly, while competitors might offer monthly summaries, few maintain a comprehensive historical transaction repository.
+This allows users of "AccountAble" to delve deeper into their financial history, providing a holistic view of their financial journey.
+Secondly, "AccountAble" prides itself on its user-centric design.
+This means intuitive navigation, clear layouts, and a seamless experience.
+Many competitors either clutter their interfaces with ads or unnecessary features, or they lack the streamlined design that "AccountAble" offers.
+However, AccountAble still has some weaknesses.
+For instance, Only being exclusive to the Android platform might limit its user base, and future accounting programs entering the market might borrow our unique features, affecting user share.